Buuntu/fastapi-react/README.md

 # Run in Development
 ```
-# change this with directory with whatever you set as project_slug
+# change this directory with whatever you set as project_slug
 cd fastapi-react

 docker-compose up -d